nnakul/symspell-nlp/README.md

 The project realises a feauture of correcting invalid words in English language using Symmetric Delete Spelling Correction Algorithm.
 Spelling suggestion is a feature of many computer software applications used to suggest plausible replacements for words that are likely to have been misspelled.
 This feauture is commonly included in Internet search engines, word processors and spell checkers.
 <img src="EXAMPLE_O1.png">
 <img src="EXAMPLE_O2.png">
+**Note that the query is checked only for non-word errors.
+In order to consider real-word errors as well, each token in the query has to be treated as a possible incorrect word.**

 ## SYMMETRIC DELETE SPELLING CORRECTION ALGORITHM
 Any spell checker must have some data about the words in the target language, either in general usage or with specialized knowledge (like medical vocabulary).
 This can come from:<ul>